jevakallio/jest-clean-console-reporter/README.md

     // Overriding config.reporters wipes out default reporters, so
     // we need to restore the summary reporter.
     //
-    // NOTE: For jest 26.6.1 or older, this file is located at
+    // NOTE: For @jest/reporters 26.6.1 or older, this file is located at
     // @jest/reporters/build/summary_reporter
     "@jest/reporters/build/SummaryReporter",
   ],